shunnell/work/live/README.md

 ## Prerequisites

-- AWS CLI with `infra` profile configured
 - Terragrunt
 - Terraform
 - Access to Cloud City AWS account
+- An AWS profile configured with the `role_arn` set to the "terragrunter" role ARN in the `infra` account.
+Set this as your default profile.

 ## Quick Start